shcho-isle/WordCounter/README.md

 [![Build Status](https://travis-ci.org/shcho-isle/word-counter.svg?branch=master)](https://travis-ci.org/shcho-isle/word-counter)

 - downloads a page from the Internet by given URL;
-- counts the total number of words on the page and the number of repetitions for each word.
+- counts the number of words on the page and the number of repetitions for each word.

 ## Launching